For course descriptions not found in the UC San Diego General Catalog, 2013–14, please contact the department for more information.

 This course will explore the neural basis of perception, action and cognition in primate cortex.
 Drawing on recent findings in neuroscience, we will discuss the role of cortex in a range of topics including decision making, object perception and recognition, memory and communication.
 Prerequisites: graduate standing or consent of instructor.

 Advanced seminar concentrating on methods of research and current experimental literature in developmental psychology.
+May be taken for credit twenty-four times.
 Prerequisites: graduate standing or consent of instructor.
+(S/U grades only.)

 This course will deal with anatomy and physiology of the ear, central auditory pathways, and neurological disorders of sound and music perception.